• Skip to primary navigation

 Finally, there is a lot of seating throughout the museum, so you’re never far from somewhere you can rest.

-What will you see and experience at the Canadian Museum for Human Rights?
+Experience the Canadian Museum for Human Rights

 Galleries

-Spread across seven floors, there are ten core galleries inside the museum, including: What are human rights?, Indigenous perspectives, Canadian journeys, Protecting rights in Canada, Examining the Holocaust, Turning points for humanity, Breaking the silence, Actions count, Rights today, and Inspiring change.
+Spread across seven floors, there are ten core galleries inside the museum, including: What are human rights?
+Indigenous perspectives, Canadian journeys, Protecting rights in Canada, Examining the Holocaust, Turning points for humanity, Breaking the silence, Actions count, Rights today, and Inspiring change.
 You can expect lots of photography, audio, video, written accounts, interactive displays, and more.

 While the thousands of stories you’ll encounter across the ten galleries can be overwhelming to take in, they can also be extremely inspiring, bringing a message of hope and of triumph.
 And, of course, through learning about our past, we can strive to do much better in the future.
 Ultimately, as the museum’s website states, the CMHR strives “to build understanding, promote respect, and encourage reflection.”